Philippe Bovy

-Philippe Bovy was a Belgian boxer and Olympian.
+Philippe Charles Bovy (born 8 May 1902) was a Belgian boxer and Olympian.
 He competed in the 1920 Olympic Summer Games in Antwerp.
 In the Men's featherweight tournament, he was awarded a bye in the Round of 32, defeated Wim Hesterman in the Round of 16, but was eliminated in the quarterfinals by Jean Gachet of France.

+Bovy was born in Liège on 8 May 1902.